myreensa/unimatch-web/README.md

 # UniMatch Idea

-The idea is to encourage meaningful connections by preventing users from endlessly swiping and falling into a consumer loophole opening multiple new conversations always chasing better.
+The idea is to encourage meaningful connections by preventing users from endlessly swiping and falling into a consumer loophole opening multiple new conversations, always chasing better a match and instead focusing on one current quality match.

 Unimatch focuses on one real-time connection, which can suit many individuals better.